platisd/git-workshop/README.md

 ## What?

-This is the repository for the version control workshop for DIT042 in Gothenburg University.
+This is the repository for the `git` workshop for DIT042 in Gothenburg University.

 ## Why?